romilandc/Battery-Storage-Optimization-Strategy/README.md

 **Dataset:**

 The provided `model_ready.parquet` file contains a time series dataset with energy-related feature columns, a `row_type` column for train/hold-out separation, and three target columns representing electricity prices at different grid nodes.
+Prices in the holdout dataset are assumed to be 'forecasted' prices (in a real world operation these would be replaced with actual forecasted prices at these nodes).

 **Battery Specifications:**